jotd666/karatechamp500/README.md

 todo:

+create an event system to replace all buggy timers, start by round timer

 if crouch when end of foot sweep (back or front) then connect to crouch crouch connects to reverse punch: implemented? check